Don’t miss any of the Xpert Thinking Webinars in our Webinar Wednesday Series!

 Calling all geeks!
-Don’t miss this interactive webinar with Presentation Summit’s Rick Altman as he looks at an under-utilized set of tools designed to help you break free of the linear way most of us think about using PowerPoint.
+Watch this interactive webinar recording with Presentation Summit’s Rick Altman as he looks at an under-utilized set of tools designed to help you break free of the linear way most of us think about using PowerPoint.

 – Manage time through basic hyperlinking

 – Integrate other slide decks with Inserted Objects

 – Blow the minds of your audiences by anticipating their questions

 In this recorded webinar, Microsoft PowerPoint MVP, Nolan Haims guides you through creating your own persuasive presentation structure step by step and reveals each question that needs to be answered along the way.
 From the very first and most important determining piece of information (it’s not what you think…) to identifying your audience, creating singular messaging, calls to action, simple ideation techniques and easy outlining.

 You learn how to define your “Point A” and your “Point B,” how to write your presentation bumper sticker and how to use certain PowerPoint tools to your advantage to stay organized.
 Nolan also discusses what makes good a header and how to avoid jargon and business-speak.